 It strives after an inner intensity, to which at the most, objects contribute only an accessory stimulus.
 The depths of this feeling can only be divined – they can never be clearly comprehended.Carl Jung

-Fi users live in alignment with what is important to them and assume, sometimes even want, to show what makes them different from others.
+Fi users live in alignment with what is important to them and are proud of being different from others.
 They seek to be authentic and honest about what differentiates them from others in deeply human manifestations, such as their feelings, emotions, morals, etc.

 S – Sensation